 It takes time to train your brain and body to not activate your survival response unnecessarily, and, like it or not, the best context to unlearn old (codependency) patterns, and replace them with new response-habits, occurs in key moments when you are interacting with the narcissist.

-It’s not just about how you respond to them, however.
-First and foremost, it’s about how you respond and manage your own inner thoughts, emotions and bodily sensations, so that you may do so in ways that grow, heal and transform you.
+In order to respond in disentangling ways, and disallow old reactive programming, first and foremost, it’s about how you respond to yourself, how you manage your own inner thoughts, emotions and bodily sensations, so that you may do so in ways that grow, heal and transform you.

-This brings us to a key ability you want to master — conscious emotional detachment — a learned ability to own what is yours to control, and let go of what is not, and do so in a consciously loving way that does not activate your body’s survival response.
-A conscious choice to take and stay on the high road is the only option that permits you to remain effectively connected to inner sources of strength and courage, informed decision-making, hope and belief in a brighter future for yourself, life, and life around you, and so on.
+A key ability you want to master — conscious emotional detachment — a learned ability to own what is yours to control, and let go of what is not, and do so not out of fear, but out of love for yourself and life, a mindful, conscious way of responding in the moment that does not activate your body’s survival response.
+Instead to consciously activate your body’s relaxation response, which keeps your mind and body and higher cortex connected.
+It is the only option that allows you to remain connected to the inner sources of strength and courage, reflecting thinking, informed decision-making, your vision of a brighter future, what you want and need, dream, and so on.

 Here are 7 steps to cultivate a healing practice of conscious emotional detachment.